groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pngviewoptions/height/_index.md

 ---
 title: Height
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The height of an output image in pixels.
+description: Sets the height of an output image in pixels.
 type: docs
 weight: 30
 url: /net/groupdocs.viewer.options/pngviewoptions/height/
 ---
 ## PngViewOptions.Height property

-The height of an output image in pixels.
+Sets the height of an output image (in pixels).

 ```csharp
 public int Height { get; set; }
 ```

+### Remarks

+Use this property to set the output image height (in pixels).
+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/image-viewer-adjust-image-size/).

+If you set this property, the [`MaxHeight`](../maxheight) property is ignored.

 ### See Also